A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 With that said, air conditioner options for pop-up campers are limited.
 Most aren’t compatible with roof-mounted RV AC units.

-That’s not a problem though since you can buy a portable air conditioner!
-And below, we have 10 options for you to choose from!
+That’s not a problem since you can buy a portable air conditioner!
+Below, we have ten options for you to choose from!

 - Pretty lightweight.